WebReflection/x/README.md

   * it's a template tag, hence it can be used as `x([xhtml])` too
   * it doesn't promote Custom Elements out of the box, you need to `document.importNode(x(['<x-foo />']), true)` explicitly, if that's a desired outcome **before** the node goes live
   * the `@webreflection/x/custom` export allows you to pass a `document`, a `DOMParser`, and a `transform` utility for your interpolations.
 All have a default `globalThis` value, the `transform` does nothing if not specified.
+  * the `@webreflection/x/path` export allows you to parse without caring about attributes quoted boundaries, it is compatible with SVG nodes, and it's not a `tag` function but it accepts `template` like references and an `svg` bolean parameter to let you parse and retrieve a `[fragment, paths]` result, where the `fragment` is the one containing the list of elements and the `paths` is an array of `{ type, name, path }` references that matches the `values` you might have gotten via your own `tag` based function, basically replacing 3 dependencies from *uhtml*

 ```js
 import x from '@webreflection/x';